cyrillg/vnc-ros-gnome/README.md

 Once your container is running, you can connect to the desktop with RealVNC, VNC client available as a Chrome extension (other VNC clients might do, but this one has been proven to work).
 The address is `localhost:5900`.

-Note that at the time I write this the shell is not functional through the GUI.
+Note that, at the time I write this, the shell is not functional through the GUI.
 You can however access it through:

 ```bash
 docker exec -it -u serial ros-container "/bin/bash"